 You were on your way to work, seatbelt fastened, adhering to all of the rules of the road, when another driver whipped by and caused a collision.
 This recklessness has directly resulted in injuries to your person, which can take a severe toll on the following months or even years.
 Bills can add up, rehabilitation therapy can be quite costly, and you should be owed damages by the negligent party.

 Filing a claim is the first step in the process, but in order to come to a settlement, you must then establish the four elements of negligence.
 These four components are required to meet the legal definition of negligence.
 This entire procedure can become overwhelming, especially if you are in the midst of recovering.
-Having a compassionate and understanding personal injury lawyer by your side can make the difference between getting the damages you deserve or not.
+Having a compassionate and understanding personal injury lawyer in New Port Richey, Florida by your side can make the difference between getting the damages you deserve or not.

 What Are the Four Elements of Negligence?

 A personal injury claim is a case where a person, entity, or business’s negligent actions directly affected another human being in a negative manner, resulting in injury.
 In order to receive compensation for a personal injury claim, you must first prove the liable party is guilty of owing you a duty of care and then breaching that care, which resulted in damages.
 Here are the four elements of negligence:

 Duty of care, also known as standard of care, is the expected level of consideration for your safety and general well-being when in a public or private space.
 For example, when you are in your car and driving down the street, your duty of care is to follow the basic rules of the road and not speed or operate your vehicle while intoxicated.
 This applies to every trip you make in your car in order to keep others safe.

 Breach of Care